-- 172. (1) Constitutional Court judges are appointed for non-renewable term of 12 years, but must retire by the age of 70. - (2) Other judges hold office until they are discharged from active service in terms of an Act of Parliament. - (3) The salaries, allowances and benefits of judges may not be reduced.
+- 172. (1) A Constitutional Court judge is appointed for a non-renewable term of 12 years, but must retire by the age of 70. - (2) Other judges hold office until they are discharged from active service in terms of an Act of Parliament. - (3) The salaries, allowances and benefits of judges may not be reduced.